Germany Student Visa Guide

 Gather University Documents

 Collect your unconditional admission letter, enrollment confirmation, and course details from your German university.
+Postal delivery from Germany takes weeks.

 Start early.
 Postal delivery takes weeks.